-We invited Bradford District Care NHS along to our Glasgow workshop to discover the rigorous testing process our anti-barricade doorsets go through and understand why we're so confident in its safety and robustness.
+We invited Bradford District Care NHS along to our Glasgow workshop to discover the rigorous testing process our anti-barricade doorsets go through and understand why we're so confident in our pivot-hinged design.

 Client: Bradford District Care NHS Foundation Trust

 Date: 27th June 2019

 Pre-testing concerns: The robustness of pivots to achieve full-door ligature detection on anti-barricade doorsets.

 Bradford NHS approached us with an interest in our full-door ligature alarm which can be built into our anti-barricade doorsets, but expressed concerns about the robustness of our pivot system.